-Council staff reviewed a series of public records, including annual financial disclosure statements filed with the Alaska Public Offices Commission and separate conflict of interest disclosure forms filed with the court system; court case files; any public disciplinary proceedings; and a report on any withheld salary warrants.
+Council staff reviewed a series of public records, including annual financial disclosure statements filed with the Alaska Public Offices Commission and separate conflict of interest disclosure forms filed with the court system; court case files; any public disciplinary proceedings; and a report on any salary warrants withheld for untimely decisions.
 The Council also reviewed performance-related data, such as the number of peremptory challenges filed against a judge, the number of times a judge recused himself or herself from presiding over a case, and how frequently a trial judge was reversed on appeal in civil and criminal cases.
 The Council also reviewed credit and criminal history records and personnel files for each judge.